AdMoR/admor.github.io/_posts/2019-07-01-Can I boost anything?.markdown

 #### The base training procedure

-For information, we train the logistic regression model with Adam usingthe full dataset as it is very small.
+For information, we train the logistic regression model with Adam using the full dataset as it is very small.

 ```python
 cap = lambda X: torch.min(torch.ones(X.shape[0]), torch.max(torch.zeros(X.shape[0]), X))